notweerdmonk/ReverseEngineering/README.md

 ## secret phase

-Yes it exists, right alongside phase 4 and your hint is hint: Behave!
+Yes it exists, right alongside phase 4 and your hint is: Behave!